Cross-System Categorization of Abnormal Traces in Microservice-Based Systems via Meta-Learning: Methodology

 \subsubsection{Log prepossessing and vector generation}

-To capture the semantic contents of each log, we extract all textual attributes: severity level (such as INFO, WARN, ERROR), component (a part of the system that generated the message), log message content (written by developers reflecting the system state).
-We concatenate these attributes to form a singular attribute termed ``log event".
-We build a neural representation for log events that omits the usual step of log parsing.
-This approach leverages the capability of neural representations to more effectively comprehend the semantic meanings of log events \cite{mantyla2023loglead}.
-Some past works indicate that log parsing might provide limited benefits \cite{le2021log, hashemi2021onelog}.
-Our method for building a neural representation of log events follows the same three-step process as the one that is used for service operations in spans in Section \ref{sec:spanembedding}.
-This process yields a vector representation $V_{\text{log}} \in \mathbb{R}^{d_{\text{log}}}$, which comprises the sentence embeddings of log events, for $Log$ of $Tr$.
+We extract textual (log component and message, severity level) and identify (trace ID) attributes from logs.
+We use trace IDs to collect logs into their belonging traces.
+We concatenate these attributes to form a singular attribute ``log event''.
+We build neural representations for log events omitting the step of log parsing \cite{mantyla2024loglead}.
+The empirical studies \cite{le2021log, hashemi2021onelog} observed that log parsing might provide limited benefits in dynamic software systems with evolving logs.
+We also use the neural representation method, as we did for service operations, to capture log events' semantics, since log events are also diverse, contain many OOV words, and are continuously evolving in MSS.
+Our method for building neural representations of log events follows the same three-step process as the one that is used for service operations in spans in Section \ref{sec:spanembedding}.
+This process yields a vector representation $V_{\text{log}} \in \mathbb{R}^{d_{\text{log}}}$, which comprises sentence embeddings of log events, for $Log$ of $Tr$.
 Here, $d_{\text{log}}$ represents the dimensionality of the vector space for $V_{\text{log}}$.